 Definition

 Let be a real-valued function (i.e. ).
-And let be a limit point of .
-Then:
+Then, for some point :

 The following function types are always continuous along their entire domain i.e. continuous everywhere: